jamsocket/block-id/README.md

 - The higher information density of a larger alphabet allows for shorter codes.
 - Sequential identifiers reveal unnecessary information about ordering and object creation rate that you may not want to reveal.

-`block_id` is the successor to [`tiny_id`](https://github.com/drifting-in-space/block-id), which allows the creation of tightly-packed alphanumeric strings. `tiny_id` turned out to be difficult to use in a distributed environment because its state needs to be synchronized across every node that needs to generate IDs.
-Rather than building distributed functionality into a short ID generator, `block_id` provides a way of turning a sequential ID generator into a string ID generator by creating a one-to-one mapping between integers and random-looking short strings.
+`block-id` is the successor to [`tiny_id`](https://github.com/drifting-in-space/block-id), which allows the creation of tightly-packed alphanumeric strings. `tiny_id` turned out to be difficult to use in a distributed environment because its state needs to be synchronized across every node that needs to generate IDs.
+Rather than building distributed functionality into a short ID generator, `block-id` provides a way of turning a sequential ID generator into a string ID generator by creating a one-to-one mapping between integers and random-looking short strings.
 That way, anything system of generating sequential numeric IDs (for example, a database's sequence generator) can be turned into a system for generating random-looking string IDs.

 ```rust
 use block_id::{Alphabet, BlockId};